MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallQueue.md

 ### -WaitTimeBeforeOfferingCallbackInSecond
 The number of seconds a call must wait before becoming eligible for callback.
 This condition applies to calls at the front of the call queue.
 Set to null ($null) to disable this condition.

-At least one of `-WaitTimeBeforeOfferingCallbackInSecond`, `-NumberOfCallsInQueueBeforeOfferingCallback`, or `-CallToAgentRatioThresholdBeforeOfferingCallback` must be set to a value other than null when when `-IsCallbackEnabled` is `True`.
+At least one of `-WaitTimeBeforeOfferingCallbackInSecond`, `-NumberOfCallsInQueueBeforeOfferingCallback`, or `-CallToAgentRatioThresholdBeforeOfferingCallback` must be set to a value other than null when `-IsCallbackEnabled` is `True`.

 ```yaml
 Type: Int16